 What if I can’t get a video copy of a sermon?

-- For application purposes, it is more important that we have a video than that it is of fantastic quality.
+For application purposes, it is more important that we have a video than that it is of fantastic quality.
 Even if a member of your church can video you using their phone, that is better than nothing.
-Throughout the program, though, please know that you will need to be able to provide videos of sermons for review prior to each session.
+Throughout the program, though, please know that you will need to be able to provide videos of sermons for review monthly.

 Why do you want letters from my District Superintendent and my Pastoral-Parish Relations Committee?

-- These letters serve two purposes.
-First, we want to hear from your DS and your SPRC/PPRC about why the Institute of Preaching might be a good learning experience for you.
+These letters serve two purposes.
+First, we want to hear from your district superintendent and your SPRC/PPRC about why the Institute of Preaching might be a good learning experience for you.
 Second and just as important as the first, we want them to know that you have applied for this opportunity and to support your participation from the beginning.
-Because the IOP requires time away from your congregation (and financial support from your congregation for your travel), we want your DS and your SPRC/PPRC to agree to your participation.
+Because the Insitute of Preaching requires time away from your congregation (and financial support from your congregation for your travel), we want your DS and your SPRC/PPRC to agree to your participation.

 Still Have Questions?